berlam/debian-lightdm-webkit-greeter/README.md

 ## Credits

 Many thanks to the Antergos Project.
-Maybe this will sometime go the official repo.
+Maybe this will sometime go to the official repo.

 https://github.com/Antergos/lightdm-webkit2-greeter